-You are entitled to a reduced fee if you are on statutory maternity leave (or equivalent) or started a period of statutory maternity leave (or equivalent)

-during the 2022/23 practising year.
+As a solicitor or registered lawyer, you are entitled to a reduced fee if you are on statutory maternity leave (or equivalent) or started a period of statutory maternity leave (or equivalent) during the 2023/24 practising year.

 Equivalent is shared parental or adoption leave.